 Others

-(This article was first published on PeopleyKeys, and has been adapted for this publication.)
+(This article was first published on PeopleKeys, and has been adapted for this publication.)

 Understanding the DISC Model

-DISC is a behavioral assessment tool that categorizes human behavior into four primary personality types: Dominance (D), Influence (I), Steadiness (S), and Conscientiousness (C).
+DISC is a behavioural assessment tool that categorizes human behaviour into four primary personality types: Dominance (D), Influence (I), Steadiness (S), and Conscientiousness (C).
 Each type has distinct characteristics:

 • Dominance (D): Focuses on results, is driven, and enjoys challenges.